learn-static/writing-with-visualizations/content/essay/markdown.md

 ---

 ## Step 3.
-Delete Demo Material
+Locate your essay.md file

+1. Navigate to the browser tab/window that contains your GitHub repository.
-1. In your GitHub repository, locate and click on the "pages" folder.
+3. In your GitHub repository, locate and click on the "pages" folder.
-2. Inside the "pages" folder, click on the file titled "essay-01.md."
+4. Inside the "pages" folder, click on the file titled "essay.md."
 Then select the pencil button in the top right corner of the `essay.md` file to open editing mode.

-5. Once in editing mode, **delete the content on lines 12 through 19**.
-This will remove most of the demo material, leaving a template that looks like this:
+The content of the `essay.md` file should look like this:

 ```
 ---